-Part Three (Section Three A - Case Materials) consists of case-based multiple-choice questions designed to test both knowledge and problem-solving skills related to small animal internal medicine.
+Part A -consists of case-based multiple-choice questions designed to test both knowledge and problem-solving skills related to small animal internal medicine.

-Part Four (Section Three B - Case Materials) - This part covers patient management related to the practice of small animal internal medicine.
+Part B - This part covers patient management related to the practice of small animal internal medicine.
 The patient management section is designed to test the candidate's clinical judgment, diagnostic acumen, and therapeutic decision-making skills in a multiple-choice format.
 Radiographs, photographs, ECGs, echocardiograms, etc. may be incorporated into the questions.

 A candidate must pass each section of the small animal specialty examination in order to become certified.
 Candidates that do not pass all sections on the first attempt need only retake the failed sections.
 Once a section is passed, it remains passed.
-In this examination format, the scores of Parts 3 and 4 will be combined to form a single grade (Section 3).
+In this examination format, the scores of Parts 3 - A and 3-B will be combined to form a single grade for Section 3.
+If a candidate fails Section 3, they must retake both parts during a subsequent examination, as scores from different parts of the same section of examinations offered in different years may not be combined to create a passing total score.

 More specific information on grading of the examination is provided in the instructions to candidates taking the examination, which is distributed a minimum of 60 days prior to the examination.